About

 My research lies in the field of algebraic topology, and focuses on different aspects of higher category theory and homotopy theory.

-I am in particular interested in the development of the theory of (∞,n)-categories and my current work on this topic is towards defining a notion of (∞,n)-limits.
-More generally, my recent projects are related to the study of the relations between enriched categories and internal categories and how a representation theorem for enriched categories can be better formulated in an internal setting.
-This notably involves Grothendieck constructions – also referred to as straightening-unstraightening in the ∞-setting.
-A list of my papers can be found at research.
+I am in particular interested in the development of the theory of (∞,n)-categories and my current work focuses on defining and studying universal properties in this framework, such as (∞,n)-straightening-unstraightening, (∞,n)-limits, (∞,n)-adjunctions, and (∞,n)-Kan extensions.
+My approach leverages the strong relation between enriched categories and internal categories, demonstrating that enriched universal properties can be better formulated in an internal setting.
+More recently, I have also become interested in higher algebraic structures, their categorification, and their link with topological quantum field theory.
+A list of my papers can be found here.